SustainabilityLEED Gold (first LEED Gold building for the City of Boston)

 Boston Preservation Alliance, New Construction in Harmony with Boston’s Built Environment; 2012

-The first city investment in the revival of Boston’s “other downtown,” the Dudley Square Police Station reflects the site and the mission of the Boston Police Department to provide an open, welcoming, and secure place for the community.
+The first city investment in the revival of Boston’s “other downtown,” the Nubian Square Police Station reflects the site and the mission of the Boston Police Department to provide an open, welcoming, and secure place for the community.

 Beginning at the entry corner, the building is organized in increasing levels of security.
 On the first floor, the spaces move from public to private: public lobby, police operations, booking and the cell block.
 The community room and other community related offices are directly accessible on the second floor from the corner entry.
 The third floor is devoted to locker rooms and a physical fitness space.

 Sustainable strategies are fundamental to the design concept.
 The compact floor plan and central core maximize natural air flow, daylight, and views.
 Additional strategies include a green roof and storm water retention tanks, high performance exterior envelope and glazing, and an underslab ventilation system.
-The new Dudley Square Police Station is the first LEED Gold building built by the City of Boston.
+The new Nubian Square Police Station is the first LEED Gold building built by the City of Boston.